Acute Pancreatitis

 • The majority of acute pancreatitis cases (~80%) present as mild, with patients recovering within 3–7 days under conservative management.

 • Mortality in mild cases is less than 2%, whereas it rises dramatically in severe acute pancreatitis to 25–30%.
-Most deaths in the early phase (<2 weeks) result from systemic inflammatory response syndrome (SIRS) and multi-organ failure.

 • In the late phase (>2 weeks), mortality is predominantly associated with local complications such as infected necrosis or pancreatic abscesses.